aimms/how-to/Articles/40/40-data-server-load-results.rst

-Load Server Session Results Manually
+Load solver session Results Manually
 ========================================

 .. meta::
-   :description: How to load results of a server session on demand in AIMMS PRO.
+   :description: How to load results of a solver session on demand in AIMMS PRO.
    :keywords: server, session, results

-If the ``waitForCompletion`` argument of ``pro::DelegateToServer`` is 0, both the data session and the server session run in parallel.
+If the ``waitForCompletion`` argument of ``pro::DelegateToServer`` is 0, both the data session and the solver session run in parallel.
 This allows the end user to browse and modify data while a delegated procedure is executed on the server side in the background.
 However, at the end of execution, the results are loaded back in to the data session without any warning.
 This unannounced loading of data does not provide the best user experience.
 This article presents the approach to manually control this data transfer between the data and server sessions.

 What is Happening Here?
 --------------------------